RylanSchaeffer/rylanschaeffer.github.io/_posts/2020-09-29-oh-the-places-youll-go.md

 A stranger reached out today to share the following story with me:

 <blockquote>

-My name is Adharsh, and I'm a junior year undergraduate from NIT-Karnataka, India.
+My name is Adharsh, and I'm a junior year undergraduate from [censored].

 TL;DR - I came across the post about a Dr. Seuss-poem on your website, and it gave me the courage to not give up during a rough patch.
 Thank you very much for posting it.

 A few weeks ago, I started applying for internships for the summer of 2021, along with all my classmates.
 Getting an internship at a good company was necessary, as I'm from a middle-class family, and I did not want to stay dependant on my parents forever.
 I got shortlisted for the coding rounds of almost all the companies I applied to, but I couldn't get past that.
 I kept making so many mistakes, and I started doubting myself.
 After a point, I'd written about 10 tests and messed up in silly ways in all of them.
 I'd almost given up on myself.